maxxware/airspace-and-waypoints/README.md

 # airspace
-A collection of airspace files for paagliders
+A collection of airspace files for paragliders